top of page

 In 1997 I graduated from Coventry University, having pursued my love of horses academically, with a BA Hons in Equine Studies.
 My studies included equine anatomy and physiology, nutrition and sports science which piqued my interest in how bodies respond to training and how they recover from injury.

 My first post graduate job was working for a rural insurer, assessing horse and pet claims.
 During this time I kept up horse riding as a hobby until I had an accident in 2000 which resulted in a spinal injury.
 I required physiotherapy to help me recover and I took an active interest in the help I received.
 My accident left me feeling anxious about movement and I worried about the damage my body had suffered.
-I now understand that this fear impeded my recovery and kept me sedentary longer than it should have done.
+I now recognise that this fear impeded my recovery and kept me sedentary longer than it should have done.

 A year after my accident I had become quite unfit and was struggling mentally.
 A group at work set up a team to run the Stratford Race for Life so I started the Couch to 5km program.
 I was found that rather than cause me more back pain, increasing my activity and strength improved my pain and mental health significantly.
 I completed the Race for Life running continuously, something I thought I never would be able to do.
 The more I ran, the stronger and more mobile I felt, and the fear and persistent pain reduced.